 - Communication, Education, and Training- Each institution should take reasonable steps to communicate periodically and in a practical manner its standards and procedures by conducting effective training programs and otherwise disseminating information appropriate to individual roles and responsibilities.

 - Monitoring and Auditing- Each institution will take reasonable steps to ensure that its compliance program is followed.
-This includes monitoring efforts to detect misconduct and periodic evaluation of the effectiveness of the compliance program.
+This includes monitoring efforts to detect misconduct and periodic evaluations of the effectiveness of the compliance program.

 - Reporting and Investigation – Each institution will take reasonable steps to publicize a system whereby the employees may report concerns or seek guidance regarding potential or actual misconduct without fear of retaliation.
 This includes the ability to report anonymously.
 After misconduct has been detected, the institution will respond appropriately and take actions to prevent further similar conduct.